BDC Hamburger Icon

 16. Lead score

-HubSpot or Marketo users will probably be familiar with the term “lead score.”
-Lead scoring assigns a number (score) to a lead based on the perceived fit for your company and the lead’s behavior.
-For example, a visitor who downloads a whitepaper, reads a blog post, attends an event and requests a demo may have a much higher lead score than someone who just downloaded the whitepaper.
+Lead scoring assigns a numerical value to a lead based on how well they fit your ideal customer profile and their engagement with your brand.
+For example, a visitor who downloads a white paper, reads a blog post, attends an event and requests a demo may have a much higher lead score than someone who only downloaded the white paper.

 17. Omnichannel

-Omnichannel refers to customers’ increasing expectation that they can deal with you across multiple channels.
-For example, if a customer is shopping for your product, their experience across multiple channels — their tablet, smartphone, desktop and in-store experience — should be consistent.
+Omnichannel refers to the seamless integration of multiple communication and sales channels, ensuring a consistent customer experience.
+For example, if a customer is shopping for your product, their experience across multiple channels — tablet, smartphone, desktop and in-store — should be consistent.

 FYIDid you know